jmjuanes/rouct/README.md

 ### Rouct.redirect(url)

 Use this function to change the hash segment with the provided path.
-This function also adds the exclamation mark to the path after the hash.
+This function automatically adds the exclamation mark to the path after the hash.

 ```jsx
 class Menu extends React.Component {